kkhchung/pyme-colored-image/README.md

 	* Gaussian renderering currently does not support multiprocessing.
 Scales poorly with number of localizations.
 Can be improved.
 	* Multiprocessing for Histogram renderering not optimized.
 Scales poorly with dense samples (counts/pixel).
 Potentially slower than Gaussian renderering with sigma < 1 pixel.

+*	Images written as RGBA in the color channel.

 * Should be implemented on GPU.
 Marginal gains in image control (defined pixel size and capability for max projection) over regular point sprite display for significant cost in speed.